tristanwjohnson/Google-Sheets-Database/README.md

 > function accessDatabase(functionName, spreadsheetID, sheetName, parameters) {...}

-This is the wrapper function called from the other files that manages resource locking and calls the helper functions to perform the actual CRUD operations.
+This is the wrapper function called from the other files that manages resource locking and calls the helper functions to perform the actual CRUD operations. functionName can be "CREATE", "READ", "UPDATE", "DELETE", "UNDO_DELETE".
+See below for more info

-Function to create new rows in the given sheet using inputData
 - @param {string} sheet: the instance of the sheet we wish to write to
 - @param {object} inputData: a list of dictionaries {fieldName: data} representing the data we wish to create new rows with
 - @return {object} returns a dictionary of dictionaries {ID: {fieldName: data}} corresponding to the inputted rowIDs

 >function create_(sheet, inputData) {...}

-Function to create new rows in the given sheet using inputData, called accessDatabase("CREATE", spreadsheetID, sheetName, [inputData])
+Function to create new rows in the given sheet using inputData (e.g. accessDatabase("CREATE", spreadsheetID, sheetName, [inputData]))

  - @param {string} sheet: the instance of the sheet we wish to read from